-The application deadline for second semester of the 2017-18 school year, beginning January 22, 2018, is November 15, 2017.The application deadline for August 2018 is February 28, 2018.
+The application deadline for the second semester of the 2021-22 school year, beginning January 2022, is November 15, 2021.

 The Application Fee may be paid online via PayPal in Brazilian reais or US dollars.

-K3 applicants for August 2018 must turn three years old by September 30, 2018.
+K3 applicants for August 2021 must turn three years old by September 30, 2021.